woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 Caught for other crimes, the thief confessed also to the burglary against the master.
 Called to testify and asked what happened, Shichiri said, “A man came and I gave him a gift of money.
 He thanked me and left.
 There was no thief.”

-Each of us creates our own reality by what we notice, by the concepts and interpretations that we overlay onto what is. **Reality itself is not knowable by the mind**.
+<font color=red>Each of us creates our own reality by what we notice</font>, by the concepts and interpretations that we overlay onto what is. <font color=red>Reality itself is not knowable by the mind</font>.
 Our senses are small windows indeed.
 Our faculty of sight, for instance, is only a tiny segment of the whole electromagnetic spectrum.

 And concerning the data that is available, our senses act to filter out most of it.
 For example, it’s been demonstrated that a frog’s eye notices only nearby movements characteristic of insects.
 All other visual data is screened out.